BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/ActiveDirectory/EnableDisableUserAccounts.md

 ### OUTPUTS
 ```
     ActiveDirectoryEnableDisableUserAccountsCsv
-        A CSV string containing information about the users which were enabled or disabled,
-        as well as an additional column 'UserUpdated' to indicate if the users were successfully
-        enabled or disabled.
+        A CSV string containing information about the users which were enabled or disabled, as well as an additional column 'UserUpdated' to indicate if the users were successfully enabled or disabled.
     ActiveDirectoryEnableDisableUserAccountsErrorMessages
         A string containing all the error messages which were generated over the course of this task.
 ```
 ### NOTES
 ```
-    Version: 1.0
+    Version: 1.0.1
-    Last updated: 15 February 2019
+    Last updated: 14 March 2019
     Copyright (c) BitTitan, Inc. All rights reserved.
     Licensed under the MIT License.
 ```